Wemino/EchoPatch/README.md

 ## Weapon Fixes
 Addresses several weapon-related issues:
-- Aim disabled when loading a save during a cutscene
+- Zoom disabled when loading a save during a cutscene.
-- Automatic weapons stuck in firing animation when loading a save made mid-fire
+- Automatic weapons stuck in firing animation when loading a save made mid-fire.
-- Weapon cycling not working when there’s an empty slot between two weapons
+- Weapon cycling not working when there’s an empty slot between two weapons.
-- Weapon models not refreshing after loading a save with the same weapon equipped
+- Weapon models not refreshing after loading a save with the same weapon equipped.

 > **Note**: These issues were partially fixed in the Extraction Point and Perseus Mandate expansions.